Gauge Invariant Propagators and States in Quantum Electrodynamics: Conclusions

-One of our main motivations in studying these questions was to develop methods which will allow us to study some rather concrete problems in quantum gravity - in particular, the ongoing debates about how one may test experimentally whether the gravitational field is quantized \cite{vedral17,milburn17,beilok18}, and how to properly define and calculate decoherence rates \cite{anasHu,onigaW,blencowe,jordanMSc,CQG18}.
-The answer to both of these problems turns essentially on how one defines physical states for the metric field.
-The generalization of our methods to linearized gravity - which is all that is necessary to deal with these two problems - is straightforward if somewhat messy, and we will give our results in a future paper.
+We note however that the methods developed here will allow discussion of a key question in current debates about quantum gravity, viz., whether the metric field really needs to be quantized at all, and how one might test this question experimentally, in, eg., ``BMV" experiments \cite{vedral17,milburn17,beilok18,belenchia18}.
+The answer to this turns essentially on how one defines physical states for the metric field.
+The generalization of our methods to linearized gravity - which is all that is necessary to deal with this problem - is straightforward, and will also be discussed elsewhere.

-On a more formal level, it is of considerable interest to generalize the bFP trick to gauge theories beyond QED, as well as to amplitudes in curved spacetime.
-Additionally if we extended the class of allowed gauge transformations considered here, then gauge invariance would imply a new angle dependent constraints on our asymptotic states, perhaps being related to the sub-leading soft photon theorems.
-Again, these ideas will be developed elsewhere.
+It is also of interest to try and define states using path integrals in more general theories of quantum gravity.
+An example is provided by the CWL theory \cite{stampCWL,CWL2,CWL3}, in which QM breaks down because of gravitational correlations between paths.
+Very recently we have shown how both standard 2-path superposition experiments and ``4-path" experiments of the BMV type can be analyzed \cite{Jordan-PCES} in CWL theory - this theory in fact lends itself very naturally to the boundary quantum field theory framework which underpins the analysis of the present paper.